Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “It’s a great KPI for determining how much time a sales employee (or the overall team) spends on pursuing an opportunity,” says Shiv Gupta of Incrementors Web Solutions.

-“A high Sales Closing Ratio signals that either the leads coming in are not quality leads and/or that the sales team is spending far too much time trying closing each deal.”
+“A high Sales Closing Rate signals that either the leads coming in are not quality leads and/or that the sales team is spending far too much time trying closing each deal.”

 “Number of sales meetings held per month,” says Bruce Harpham of SaaS Marketing Services.
 “This KPI is a great leading indicator for revenue because few sales are going to happen without a sales call.”